-Never been to either the USA or Mexico, but I am a big time fan of Mexican food.
+I am a big time fan of Mexican food although I have never been to either the USA or Mexico (on that note, check out about the cenotes in Mexico).
 Be it tacos or a fajita, I never shy away from trying something new.
 When a renowned chain opens up in your hometown, you make sure it’s worth the hype.
 That was the case for me when I decided to head to Chilis.
-The ambiance, the light music, and relatively low footfall immediately got me into liking the restaurant.
+The ambience, the light music, and relatively low footfall immediately got me into liking the restaurant.
 I don’t really prefer the restaurant where there’s a waiting line, and then you have to eat your food and relieve the table fast so that the others in the queue can occupy it.
 I am a foodie, and the kind who likes to first enjoy the food through bare eyes, then through a camera and then enjoy every drink and every bite slowly.
 Feel me?
 You’re surely like me then 😉 Hop on to my food review wagon!!

 Chilis Grill and Bar Delhi Review

 For me, the ambience of the restaurant is one of the most important aspects.
 Hence I usually indulge in looking for decor before choosing to dine there.
 So, for my Chilis Grill and Bar Delhi review, I will start with decor itself.